-Attribute Description Identifier [] One or more identifiers for the Costume.
-At least one of these should be resolvable within the production environment.
-Name The name of this Costume Description A description of this Costume, "full white tie and cape (bloodstained, torn)."
-Custom Data Anything that is application or workflow dependent that can't be otherwise expressed in the Ontology or needs to be present in a particular format. → Context Any other context around this Costume item, such as the Production Scenes in which it is used C→ Portrayal The Portrayal in which this Costume is used.
+Attribute Description Custom Data Anything that is application or workflow dependent that can't be otherwise expressed in the Ontology or needs to be present in a particular format. \rightarrow Context Any other context around this Costume item, such as the Production Scenes in which it is used $C \rightarrow Portrayal[]$ The Portrayal(s) in which this Costume is used.
 C→ Production Scene [] The Production Scenes in which this Costume appears.